All Episodes

 They really would re-elect Obama right now.

-It's it's a it's a uh uh every man for himself existence that they live right now, and it really is a a sad thing if people looked at it from this point of view.
+And it really is a sad thing if people looked at it from this point of view.

-The people who have had POPS, God bless them, had like you've shared so much of your life, your personal life with us, Rush.
+The people who have had POPs, God bless them, had, like you've shared so much of your life, your personal life with us, Rush, not everybody had POPs in their life.

-I did have a strong uh moral father in my life, but that's where we learn how we don't have to be afraid.
+I did have a strong moral father in my life, but that's where we learned how we don't have to be afraid.

-There's a whole other thing that young people and people in general want to stay away from because that's the place where people are gonna get judged.
+There's a whole other thing that young people and people in general want to stay away from because that's the place where people are going to get judged.

 People have not been taught to take risk.